r57zone/DualShock4-emulator/README.md

 ## Gyroscope
 1. Check Windows Firewall to see if incoming connections are allowed on your network type (private) and allow if disabled.
+2. Change the parameter `Activate` to `1`, in the section `Motion`, in the configuration file.
-2. Install FreePieIMU on your Android phone, enter the IP address of your computer, select "Send raw data", if not selected, select the data rate "Fastest" or "Fast".
+3. Install FreePieIMU on your Android phone, enter the IP address of your computer, select "Send raw data", if not selected, select the data rate "Fastest" or "Fast".
-3. Reduce the sensitivity if necessary (the `Sens` parameter, in the `Motion` section, where `100` is 100% sensitivity) in configuration file.
+4. Reduce the sensitivity if necessary (the `Sens` parameter, in the `Motion` section, where `100` is 100% sensitivity) in configuration file.